Azure/azure-powershell/src/ResourceManager/EventHub/documentation/current-breaking-changes.md

 The following cmdlets were affected this release:

 	**New-AzureRmEventHubNamespaceAuthorizationRule**
-	- 'New-AzureRmEventHubNamespaceAuthorizationRule' cmdlet depricated in this build.
+	- 'New-AzureRmEventHubNamespaceAuthorizationRule' cmdlet removed in this build.
 Please use the New cmdlet 'New-AzureRmEventHubAuthorizationRule'

 	**Get-AzureRmEventHubNamespaceAuthorizationRule**
-	- 'Get-AzureRmEventHubNamespaceAuthorizationRule' cmdlet depricated in this build.
+	- 'Get-AzureRmEventHubNamespaceAuthorizationRule' cmdlet removed in this build.
 Please use the New cmdlet 'Get-AzureRmEventHubAuthorizationRule'

 	**Set-AzureRmEventHubNamespaceAuthorizationRule**
-	- 'Set-AzureRmEventHubNamespaceAuthorizationRule' cmdlet depricated in this build.
+	- 'Set-AzureRmEventHubNamespaceAuthorizationRule' cmdlet removed in this build.
 Please use the New cmdlet 'Set-AzureRmEventHubAuthorizationRule'

 	**Remove-AzureRmEventHubNamespaceAuthorizationRule**
-	- 'Remove-AzureRmEventHubNamespaceAuthorizationRule' cmdlet depricated in this build.
+	- 'Remove-AzureRmEventHubNamespaceAuthorizationRule' cmdlet removed in this build.
 Please use the New cmdlet 'Remove-AzureRmEventHubAuthorizationRule'

 	**New-AzureRmEventHubNamespaceKey**
-	- 'New-AzureRmEventHubNamespaceKey' cmdlet depricated in this build.
+	- 'New-AzureRmEventHubNamespaceKey' cmdlet removed in this build.
 Please use the New cmdlet 'New-AzureRmEventHubKey'

 	**Get-AzureRmEventHubNamespaceKey**
-	- 'Get-AzureRmEventHubNamespaceKey' cmdlet depricated in this build.
+	- 'Get-AzureRmEventHubNamespaceKey' cmdlet removed in this build.
 Please use the New cmdlet 'Get-AzureRmEventHubKey'

     **New-AzureRmEventHubNamespace**